kastelliitti/satellite-chassis/README.md

 If the final product is enough for you, look at the .step files.

 The design is made for 3D-printing (apart from the PCB).
-It is not final.